 Mendoza says talking to the subject of an investigation “always changes the story.
 Usually, I think I’ve got the story and then it’s like, oh, I’ve got to do some more,” Mendoza says.
 “It’s not ‘gotcha.’
 Everything is nuance.”

 Lee says that during the reporting process, even her most persistent emails and phone calls often get no response.
-But before publishing any investigation, BuzzFeed News always sends out a “no surprises” letter to the people and/or institutions in the story (see the example at right or click here).
+But before publishing any investigation, BuzzFeed News always sends out a “no surprises” letter to the people and/or institutions in the story (see the example at right or click on this sample letter).
 This is a list of all the facts and new revelations uncovered in the story.

 Song and Cribb have similar protocols.
 Cribb says that at the Toronto Star, they won’t include any allegations in the story unless they’ve run them by the subject of reporting.
 So if he realizes he has six points to make and he only asked the subject about five of them, he will either go back and talk to them again, or, if there’s no time, he won’t include that sixth point.